MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Related work

 \subsection{Reinforcement Learning for AD}

-Reinforcement learning (RL) has achieved notable success ranging from LLMs~\cite{guo2025deepseek} to complex games~\cite{li2025reinforcementgame}, and is increasingly applied in AD.
-CarPlanner~\cite{zhang2025carplanner} applies expert-guided rewards for stable learning, while RAD~\cite{gao2025rad} and R2SE~\cite{liu2025reinforced} enhance closed-loop training and avoid forgetting.
-Raw2Drive~\cite{yang2025raw2drive} employs a dual-stream model-based RL to align raw and privileged world models.
-Recent works such as AlphaDrive~\cite{jiang2025alphadrive}, AutoVLA~\cite{zhou2025autovla}, and RecogDrive~\cite{li2025recogdrive} adopt GRPO-based RL~\cite{guo2025deepseek} to refine planning through reward engineering.
-However, most rely on offline expert datasets and handcrafted rewards, lacking actual interaction with the environment.
-Online RL enables adaptive decision-making via trial-and-error learning but faces slow convergence and inefficient exploration.
-Our approach addresses these issues through adaptive online RL, which improves closed-loop robustness and decision quality.
+Reinforcement learning (RL) has achieved remarkable success across diverse domains, ranging from large language models (LLMs)~\cite{guo2025deepseek} to complex games~\cite{li2025reinforcementgame}, and has recently been increasingly explored in AD~\cite{luo2025adathinkdrive}.
+CarPlanner~\cite{zhang2025carplanner} leverages expert-guided reward to stabilize training, while RAD~\cite{gao2025rad} and R2SE~\cite{liu2025reinforced} enhance closed-loop training and mitigate catastrophic forgetting.
+Raw2Drive~\cite{yang2025raw2drive} further introduces a dual-stream model-based RL framework to align raw and privileged world models.
+Recent works such as AlphaDrive~\cite{jiang2025alphadrive}, AutoVLA~\cite{zhou2025autovla}, and RecogDrive~\cite{li2025recogdrive} employ GRPO-based reinforcement learning~\cite{guo2025deepseek} to refine planning policies through carefully designed reward mechanisms.
+However, these methods primarily rely on offline expert datasets and handcrafted rewards, lacking actual interaction with dynamic environment.
+In contrast, online RL enables adaptive decision-making via direct environment interaction and trial-and-error learning but faces slow convergence and inefficient exploration.
+To address these challenges, we propose an adaptive online RL framework that improves closed-loop robustness and enhances decision-making quality.